Strunevskiy/cmd_tool/README.md

 The utility can be used by users with different roles depending on provided role a user can execute a specific set of operations.

 * salesman role:
     * show - arg is {beverage or ingredient}.
-It returns names of all available beverages or ingredients.
+It returns names of all the available beverages or ingredients.
     * price - arg is {beverage or ingredient}.
-It returns price of all available beverages or ingredients.
+It returns price of all the available beverages or ingredients.
     * add_items - args are list of beverage or ingredient names passed vie whitespace.
 It adds items to order.
     * submit_order - no arg is required.
 It persists order data to DB and generates the bill of the order that is stored in folder outcome.
     * clean - no arg is required.
-It is used to remove items being added to
+It is used to remove items added to the order.
 * manager role:
     * generate_report - arg is {console or sheet}.
 It produces summary of all the sales records by putting it in depending on the provided argument
     (console - the utility console, sheet - it has not been implemented yet)